oliviaAB/sismonr/docs/index.md

 $`CTL1`
 [1] "4" "7"
 ```
 This means that the products of genes 4 and 7 assemble in the system to form a regulatory complex labelled "CTL1".
-The kinetic parameters associated with these complexes (i.e. binding and unbinding rates of the components) are available with:
+The kinetic parameters associated with these complexes (i.e. association and dissociation rates of the components) are available with:

 ```r
 > mysystem$complexeskinetics